ddtramp/numjs/README.md

 __[See this jsfiddle](https://jsfiddle.net/nicolaspanel/047gwg0q/)__ for a concrete example of how to use the library to manipulate images in the browser.

+## !!!NOTICE

+_DO NOT DELETE THIS REPOSITORY, SOME PROJECT OR PRODUCT USE THIS REPO;_

 ## Installation

 ### on node.js